MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/understand-explore/what-is-information-protection.md

 ![Example of selecting templates for Exchange Online](../media/templates-exchangeonline-callouts.png)

-For more information about the Azure Rights Management protection, see [What is Azure Rights Management?](what-is-azure-rms.md)
+For more information about Azure Rights Management protection, see [What is Azure Rights Management?](what-is-azure-rms.md)

 ## Integration with end-user workflows for documents and emails